Metadata

 Site returns 404.
 However, refreshing the page returns following message.

 We can analyze this behaviour using Burp Suite.
-As shown in the image below, the initial request sets a profile
+As shown in the image below, the initial request sets a profile cookie, which appears to be a Base64-encoded JSON value.

 When we change one of the value with non-quoted string, we received following error message.